apache/hudi/rfc/rfc-81/rfc-81.md

 3. LogCompactionCommitSink
 #### Spark & Flink
 Considering that when enabling LogCompaction with Merge Sort on the historical table or when multiple writers are involved and one of the writer does not enable Merge Sort, it may result in some LogBlock data being unordered and not meeting the conditions for executing MergeSort.
 Therefore, during the execution of the LogCompaction Operation, the HoodieUnMergedLogRecordScanner with skipProcessingBlocks will be used to check the IS_ORDERED header of all LogBlock files in that Operation.
-If not all LogBlocks are ordered, it will fall back to the map-based merger, HoodieMergedLogRecordScanner.
+If the data within any LogBlocks is not ordered, it will fall back to the map-based merger, HoodieMergedLogRecordScanner.
 Otherwise, use the new log scanner: HoodieMergeSortLogRecordScanner to achieve N-way streaming record merging.

+Additionally, we do not check the IS_ORDERED flag in the LogBlock header during the LogCompaction scheduling plan phase to determine the scanner type.
+The main concern is that new LogBlocks might be added to the log file before the operation execution, and these new LogBlocks would not have had their headers checked for the IS_ORDERED flag, posing a risk.
+By checking the IS_ORDERED flag in the header during the operation execution phase, we only incur a minimal performance cost from reading a small amount of header information.
+This approach completely avoids the complex design required to maintain consistent scanning ranges between the scheduling plan and the operation execution phases.

 ### HoodieMergeSortLogRecordScanner
 Implement a min-heap.
 The heap node is a HoodieLogBlock object.
 The heap node comparison uses HoodieRecord#RecrodKey.